Stock market today: Wall Street swings around its records after mixed data on the economy

 But the mix of data could push the Federal Reserve to signal it foresees only two cuts to rates this year, down from three, according to Brian Jacobsen, chief economist at Annex Wealth Management.

+Fed officials will give their latest forecasts for where they see interest rates heading this year and upcoming ones on Wednesday, following their latest policy meeting.

-One report on Thursday said shoppers spent less at U.S. retailers last month than economists expected.
-Such data could remove some upward pressure on inflation.
+Among the data they'll mull is a report from Thursday that said shoppers spent less at U.S. retailers last month than economists expected.
+Such data drags on the overall economy but could also remove some upward pressure on inflation.

 The government also said retail sales in January were weaker than earlier thought.
-Earlier, strong spending by U.S. households was one of the linchpins keeping the economy out of a recession despite the drag of high interest rates.
+Earlier, strong spending by U.S. households was one of the linchpins keeping the economy out of a recession despite high interest rates.

 On Wall Street, Dollar General was swinging sharply despite reporting stronger profit and revenue for the latest quarter than expected.
-The retailer said it saw increased traffic at stores, and it gave a forecast for sales this upcoming year that topped analysts’ estimates.
-It fell 2% after being up more than 6% earlier in the morning.
+Its stock fell 4.6% after being up more than 6% earlier in the morning.

+Dollar General executives said inflation is pushing customers to make trade-offs in the aisles, away from non-essentials and name brands.
+It's also removing self-checkout from more than 300 of its stores that are experiencing high losses of inventories.

 A day earlier, rival Dollar Tree tumbled after reporting weaker-than-expected results and saying it would close hundreds of its Family Dollar stores.